amized/react-sequencer/README.md

 Put the sequencer in loop mode.
 In loop mode, the sequencer jumps to the first step when it finishes the final step.
 Default is `false`.

-#### `initialStep: String`
+#### `complete: Boolean`

-Pass the step name for the step to initialise the sequencer in.
-Default is null, which will initialise the sequencer in the first step.
+If set to `true`, the state of the sequencer will be set to the end of the final step and idle when the component is initialised.
+Default is `false`.
 ## Props

 The `sequencer` prop passed to your wrapped component has the following properties: